APA Accredited Doctoral Psychology Internship in Health Service Psychology*

 The Career training series involves sessions that focus on the intern’s own career planning and job search skills.
 Depending on interest, the Career training series can also provide training in the assessment of career interests, self-efficacy and career options, as well as a case conference approach to career counseling.

 Outreach Programming and Consultation - As an integral part of the preventive and developmental emphasis of our agency, CCS provides services to many units of the university, including residence halls, student organizations, academic departments, and administrative offices.
-In 2016-2017, CCS completed 688 outreach projects, reaching 30,060 students and staff.
+During the 2017-2018 academic year, CCS completed 653 outreach programs, reaching 24,572 students and staff.
 Outreach programs are designed to meet student needs, help faculty and staff interact more effectively with students or with each other, and work with other campus units to develop new programs for students.
 Outreach efforts include those initiated by CCS as well as programs developed in response to requests from other units.
 Outreach programs are offered on such topics as stress management, test anxiety, diversity, healthy relationships, prevention, mental health awareness, advocacy, and social justice.
 Interns are also involved in providing workshops for the First Year Experience program for entering OSU students and for sophomore students involved in the Second-year Transformational Experience Program (STEP) program.
 Training on outreach programming is provided during orientation and in occasional apprenticeship opportunities with senior staff.
 Frequently, outreach programs are provided by a team of CCS personnel.
 Consultation experience primarily involves consultation regarding clinical situations with clients or mental health issues with students in general.
 Clinical case consultation occurs regularly.
 Training for this activity is provided during individual supervision and Case Conference.

 Administration and Research

-Development of an area of focus or concentration: Opportunities exist for an intern to elect to develop or further an area of interest during their internship year.
+Development of an area of focus or concentration - Opportunities exist for an intern to elect to develop or further an area of interest during their internship year.
 Selection of specific clinical, administrative, and/or research activities designed to further expertise in a particular area can be organized upon the intern's initiation and in consultation with the Training Director and Training Committee.

 Formal Training Activities

-Case Conference - Weekly, two hour forum in which trainees take turns preparing and providing case presentations on particular clients or groups.
+Case Conference - Weekly, 2-hour forum in which trainees take turns preparing and providing case presentations on particular clients or groups.
 The focus of the training includes case conceptualization, diagnosis, case management, and clinical intervention.
 A multicultural clinical analysis of cases is required, and a case highlighting the integration of assessment, as well as a presentation on one of the group or couples therapy experiences in which the intern is engaged, are typically presented throughout the year.
 Case Conference is attended by all CCS trainees, which provides a rich multidisciplinary diversity to the case discussions from the perspectives of psychology, social work, counseling, and psychiatry.

-Individual Supervision - Weekly, two-hour supervision with a senior staff psychologist to focus on clinical case dynamics, case management issues, and professional/personal development issues.
+Individual Supervision - Weekly, 2-hour supervision with a senior staff psychologist to focus on clinical case dynamics, case management issues, and professional/personal development issues.
 Supervisors change each semester with input from interns regarding supervisor preferences.

 In addition to the experience gained in clinical service and opportunities for learning provided by formal training activities, interns and staff are encouraged to participate in a range of other professional development opportunities, such as CCS professional development programs and local and national professional meetings.
 An annual Big 10 Counseling Center Conference is held each year in February, hosted by one of the Big 10 Counseling Centers.
 Interns are provided financial support to attend the Big 10 Conference if they are presenting at the conference.